 3. Pause at shoulder height.
 Hold the top position for a full second.
 Arms parallel to the floor, elbows still slightly bent, wrists neutral.
 Your torso stays perfectly upright.
 Zero lean-back.
 If you have to arch your lower back to get the weight up, it's too heavy.
 Drop down and own it.

 5. Reset and repeat.
 At the bottom, let the dumbbells lightly touch your thighs, reset your shoulder blade position, and go again.
 Beginners: 3 sets of 12-15 reps with light weight.
 If 5-pound dumbbells challenge you for 15 clean reps, that's exactly where you should be.
-There's no shame in light weight done right.
+There is no shame in light weight done right.

 Dumbbell front raise proper form showing vertical torso, shoulder-height stopping point, slight elbow bend, neutral wrist position, and controlled movement path